heysokam/defragmm/Text/mmod.vq3 Physics.md

 	-- Increased AD acceleration.
 Inferior to regular strafing, but stronger than cpm accel.
 	(cvar values for testing these are provided at the end)

-- vq3 ground acceleration values (for circlejumping, sliding)
+- vq3 ground acceleration values (for circlejumping, ?sliding?)
 - cpm sliding power values

 - No snapzones